anton-kotenko/crdt/README.md

 ##### Unrecoverable node crash
 Node just crashed.
 Nothing can be done.
 1. One of other nodes will have least outdated value.
 During some time it will be distributed to other nodes, and they will be able to answer properly to read queries.
 2. There is risk that node crashed before it was able to send last updated.
-But nothing possible to do with this (Actually possible, but this requires to implement smth like write ahead log in ACID databases to provide reliability).
+But nothing possible to do with this (Actually possible, but this requires to implement something like write ahead log in ACID databases to provide reliability).
 Algorithm provides us best possible result.
 ##### Split brain
 Due to network error parts of cluster have no connectivity In this case cluster "breaks" into subclusters.
 Subcluster will contain outdated valued from other subcluster but will work and accept updates.
 But read queries won't be aware about changes in other subcluster.